 Areas that Discharges into Wetlands

-Section 22 of the MPCA Construction Stormwater General Permit requires that projects do not have a significant negative impact to a wetland.
-The University of Minnesota Duluth discharges storm water to or through several wetland areas, as shown on the US Fish and Wildlife’s National Wetlands Inventory as well as individual wetland studies.
+Section 22 of the Minnesota Pollution Control Agency (MPCA) Construction Stormwater General Permit requires that projects do not have a significant negative impact to a wetland.
+The University of Minnesota Duluth (UMD) discharges storm water to or through several wetland areas, as shown on the US Fish and Wildlife’s National Wetlands Inventory as well as individual wetland studies.

-- Research and Field Studies Center – East Branch of Amity Creek + Misc. small wetlands
+- Research and Field Studies Center discharges to the east branch of Amity Creek and has some small miscellaneous wetlands

 We conducted our own wetland study in 2006.
-The study is available on our website and shows the approximate size and quality of each wetland.
+The study shows the approximate size and quality of each wetland.
 This study was a “bird’s eye view” of potential wetland areas on campus, not specific wetland area delineations.
 If your project is near one of these wetland areas, or you have reason to believe that your project may impact a potential wetland not shown on the NWI or the University’s wetland study, then you will need to conduct a more comprehensive wetland delineation specifically for your project.

 When an MPCA Construction permit is required for any project that may have a significant negative impact on a wetland area, the Stormwater Pollution Prevention Plan must meet or exceed the requirements of Section 22 of the MPCA permit # MNR100001 (Construction Stormwater General Permit).